List of the Best Ceramics Classes in Sydney NSW

 If you’d like to try your hand at making something more permanent, there are ceramics classes available to learn how to shape and throw clay, and also how to glaze your creations.
 You can also book a private workshop.

-READ Best Music Schools in Sydney
+READ Best Preschools in Sydney

 There are also classes for children.
 Children are required to bring an adult.
 These classes run over three weeks, and teach kids how to make cylindrical pieces of pottery.